 It’s even more interesting when you consider the fact that they’ve just signed French midfielder, Aurélien Tchouameni, for £69m.
 Technically, they should have less to spend.

-The team is already blessed with veteran, world-class talent such as Luka Modric and Toni Kroos, and they’ve also got wonderkids such as Eduardo Camavinga and Rodrygo trying to break into the starting eleven.
+The team is already blessed with veteran, world-class talents such as Luka Modric and Toni Kroos, and they’ve also got wonderkids such as Eduardo Camavinga and Rodrygo trying to break into the starting eleven.

 To be honest, you could certainly get away with making no major signings for a couple of seasons with this Real Madrid team on FM23 – they’re that good.